Caffeinated Bitstream

 I'm traveling in Arizona at the moment, and decided to get in a bit of geek tourism by swinging by the Western Design Center (wikipedia) in Mesa, Arizona.
 The Western Design Center was founded by Bill Mensch, one of the creators of the MOS Technology 6502 series of microprocessors found in many personal computers of the 1980's, including the Commodore 64 and the Apple II.
 The 6502 series is somewhat nostalgic for me, as I taught myself machine language programming on the 6502 as a kid.

-This advanced system can be used to arrange words and make edits without the need for white-out.
 When I was growing up back in the 1980's, I wrote a lot of documents on my Commodore 64 including school assignments, letters, journals, and attempts at fiction.
 I used several different word processors during this time, but towards the end I was mostly using a product called Word Writer 4 from Timeworks.
+Now that I'm older, I'd like to preserve these childhood memories by converting them into a more modern, standardized format that can be easily viewed on modern computers.
+(You may find this shocking, but it turns out that contemporary word processors lack the ability to import from Commodore 64 file formats.)

 Enthalpy of Application

 Warning: The following post may contain weak metaphors and bad analogies.
 If these are offensive to you or illegal in your jurisdiction, you may want to skip this post.
-Like many people who grew up in the forward thinking, happy go-lucky days of the twentieth century when anything seemed possible, I sometimes wonder what happened to all the futuristic luxuries that technology was supposed to have delivered by now.

 I occasionally need to login to embedded Linux devices over serial connections.
 One frustrating thing about using a serial login is that programs running on the remote device don't know the window size of my local terminal emulator, so 80x24 is usually assumed even if I've resized my xterm to be much bigger (or even full screen!).
 Most network remote login protocols, such as ssh and telnet, use protocol features to communicate window change events transparently.
+Unfortunately, there is no such facility for serial logins, because there is no protocol.

 Amazon Kindle: The Review